lmanul/whylinuxisbetter/_posts/2017-01-01-spatial_desktop.md

 ---
 lang: en
-title: Jump into the next generation of desktops.
+title: "Jump into the next generation of desktops."
 ---

 You have been impressed by the 3D and transparency possibilities